unbelievableflavour/Cotton/README.md

 2. Click `Run task` from the dropdown.
 3. Click `Playdate: Build and Run`

-**PS: Playing on an actual device requires useFastLoader to be enabled in config.lua.**

 ## Wiki

 Since Cotton has a pretty extensive feature list.
 We created a official wiki for all documentation.